karolbogdanski/jenkins-as-code-example/README.md

 ## General info
 This project is made to explore endless possibilities that jcasc and job-DSL plugins provide to Jenkins.
+I am still learnig and so are you (i guess) so feel free to report any issues and tips.
+Topics I tried to cover here are: creating docker agents, sending mail notifications, setting up jobs and piplines, wrapping the whole configuration with the Infrastucture as Code principle.

 ## Technologies